intojhanurag/Canva/README.md

 ### Key Features:
 - 📊 **User-Friendly Interface:** A simple, intuitive interface for easy design creation.
-- 🎯 **AI-Powered Suggestions:** Get recommendations based on your content.
 - 📐 **Design Customization:** Customize designs with endless possibilities.
 - 🌈 **Diverse Templates:** Access to a variety of templates for every occasion.
-- 🌍 **Cross-Platform Availability:** Accessible on both web and mobile platforms.

 ---